SideCoin/minesweeper/README.md

 ### Made by **Regan Yang**.

 Currently isn't optimized for board size changes as I hard coded things to fit the 9x9 board.
 In the future, I will update this to include GUI, maybe Tkinter?
+The motivation behind this project was to teach myself Python as well as learn how to play minesweeper.
+Turns out, minesweeper isn't as complex as I thought, but implementing it had some interesting challenges!
 ## Rules:
 1) When a square is selected, it will check its surroundings top, bottom left, right, and diagonals for bombs and indicate number of bombs.